Deltares/ra2ce/docs/docker/docker_user_guide.rst

 b.
 How to run a simple model inside a created container and save the generated data for later display.
 c.
 (Future).
 How to get ra2ce plus displayer up and running in a standard Kubernetes environment.

+In the addendum I will explain how to install Docker desktop on Windows and Docker on Ubuntu or Redhat like servers, but since this can be changed outside this repository, it is probably best to use:

+i.
+For Windows-like systems: https://www.docker.com/products/docker-desktop/
+     There is a good alternative (https://podman-desktop.io/) which works a little differen, but with the same outcome (at least for ra2ce).

+ii.
+For Ubuntu-like systems: https://docs.docker.com/engine/install/ubuntu/

+iii.
+For Redhat-like systems: https://docs.docker.com/desktop/install/linux-install/

+iv.
+For MacOS there is: https://docs.docker.com/desktop/install/mac-install/ (the writer of this document doesn't have
+     much experience with a Mac.

 Shown is the bash prompt, but when using Docker Desktop with Linux Containers enables, a Powershell also will do.

 How to build a docker image from the ra2ce source tree